mnitchev/cluster-api-provider-kind/presentation/slides.md

 -   Instead just do regular unit tests for te reconciller
 -   Add integration tests for the kind cluster Provider
 -   Add acceptance tests for the whole deployment

+---

+## Limitations / Improvements

+---

+## Limitations / Improvements

+-   Very slow, especially under load

+---

+## Limitations / Improvements

+-   Very slow, especially under load
+-   No upgrade strategy for kind clusters

+---

+## Limitations / Improvements

+-   Very slow, especially under load
+-   No upgrade strategy for kind clusters
+-   No failure messages / events on the resource

+---

+## Limitations / Improvements

+-   Very slow, especially under load
+-   No upgrade strategy for kind clusters
+-   No failure messages / events on the resource
+-   Bug with docker run exiting with 125 but still creating the cluster